eriker75/powerful-mixins/README.md

 # powerful-mixins
- Powerful mixins to optimize the agile and fast development of frontend applications with sass
+boilerplate with powerful mixins to optimize the agile and fast development of frontend applications with sass

+Develope mode npm run watch